 Scrap stamp duty, replace with a land tax – what are the impacts?

-The Productivity Commission’s 5-year productivity review, ‘Shifting the dial’, makes the recommendation that State and Territory Governments should ‘move from stamp duties on residential and commercial properties to a broad-based land tax on the unimproved value of land’.
+A recent NSW Review of Federal Financial Relations forum has again raised the possibility of ending stamp duty and introducing a land tax instead.
+This follows a wealth of inquiries and reports including The Productivity Commission’s 5-year productivity review, ‘Shifting the dial’, that recommended state and territory Governments should ‘move from stamp duties on residential and commercial properties to a broad-based land tax on the unimproved value of land’.

 While the Productivity Commission report doesn’t directly include any modelling of the impact of such a reform, AHURI research has modelled the potential impacts on house prices and rents of replacing stamp duty with a broad-based land tax.